Type 87 (camouflage)

-U.S. and Chinese Marines shooting Type-95 rifles in Zhanjiang, China.

 Design

 Honor guard of the PLAGF at their base in Nanjing, 2009.

-Type 87's style imitates that of the older American M81 Woodland camouflage, in the sense it utilizes a macropattern of four colours for concealment, printed in interlocking, elongated and branching blobs.
+The Type 87's style imitates that of the older American U.S. Woodland camouflage, in the sense it utilizes a macropattern of four colours for concealment, printed in interlocking, elongated and branching blobs.
 Type 87 uses a yellowish-green colour for its fourth colour, as opposed to the US pattern's khaki.
 Type 87 is the camouflage pattern for Type 87 Combat & Training Uniform.
 The camouflage and uniform is replaced by the digital Type 07 Combat & Training Uniform.

 Pattern

 The main variant is a four-colour woodland pattern with olive, green, yellowish-green and black.
 Type 87, like many other woodland uniforms with black, has been criticized for its use of this color, but once faded, it becomes dull and subdued, and therefore virtually unnoticeable.